Rowdy right-wing rally-goers flood Portland park amid heavy police presence

-Portland police, braced for possible violent clashes, manned barricades and metal detectors downtown Saturday as the right-wing group Patriot Prayer gathered for a rally amid boisterous counter-protesters in the third such face-off in two months.
+The right-wing group Patriot Prayer gathered for a rally in downtown Portland Saturday amid a heavy police presence and a large contingent of boisterous counter-protesters in the third such face-off in two months.

-The event also comes ahead of the one-year anniversary of the "Unite the Right" rally in Charlottesville, Virginia, last August that deteriorated into clashes between protesters and counter-protesters and left one person dead.
+The event also unfolded ahead of the one-year anniversary of the "Unite the Right" rally in Charlottesville, Virginia, last August that deteriorated into clashes and left one person dead.

-People on both sides swarmed the area wearing protective pads or vests, many also wearing masks or covering themselves with bandanas.
+People on both sides swarmed the area wearing protective pads or vests, many also donning masks or covering themselves with bandanas.

-Police warned via Twitter that no one carrying a rifle, shotgun or other long-gun in Tom McCall park, site of the rally.
+The counter-protesters were made up of a coalition of labor unions, immigrant rights advocates, democratic socialists and other groups.
+They included people dressed as clowns and a brass band blaring music.

+As some counter-protesters chanted “Nazis go home,” police in riot gear kept the two groups separated by barricades and by a street in front of the waterfront park.

 At one point, police said on bullhorns that they had observed some people among the counter-protesters carrying weapons, and ordered a section of the event area cleared.